 Reasons to Hire a Public Adjuster

-1. I am a seasoned adjuster.
-That means I have been around for awhile.
+- I am a seasoned adjuster.
+That means I have been around for a while.
+I was first licensed as a an insurance adjuster in 1997.
 I attempt to anticipate the next move of your insurance company.
 In this business, when a particular insurance company tries to deny or underpay your loss unfairly, they may use the same method or venue to derail somebody else's claim in the future.
 On the other hand, I try to remember what combination of letters, estimates, and supporting documents got a claim paid expeditiously, and attempt to handle a similar type of claim in the same fashion.
-Having this type of past experience and knowledge, allows me to serve you better.
+Having this type of past-experience and knowledge, allows me to serve you better.

-4. I am highly motivated.
-That means I only get paid when you do.
-I have a motive in working diligently on your loss.
+- I am highly motivated.
+In other words, I only get paid when you do.
+I have a motivation for working diligently on your loss.
 I would also like to get paid for the hard work I put into your claim.
 I try not to take on more claims than I can reasonably handle.
 Even if your claim is small, I still give it the attention it deserves.
 However, let me interject an important comment at this point.
-While I do get paid a percentage of the insurance settlement, I will still only value your loss at amount which I believe to be correct.
+While I do get paid a percentage of the insurance settlement, I will still only value your loss at an amount which I believe to be correct.
 I do not write an estimate with the expectation that you will not pay a deductible.
-If you want me to pad my estimate to cover my public adjuster's fee, I am not the person you need to hire.
+I do not write my estimate, so there will be sufficient funds left over so, my fee will be covered.
+Both of these practices are in opposition to ethical requirements outlined within Florida Statutes.
+If a public adjuster is willing to be dishonest in one area, he or she may also be less than honest with you.
 My motto is a fair price for all damages.